StoryCloud/FrontEndChallenge/readme.md

 * Forks
 * Open Issues

-All required libraries are provided.
-Solution does not need to support older browsers.
+All required libraries (plus a few optional ones) are provided in the JS Skeleton project.
+A brief intro to the GitHub API is provided in app.js.

 ## CSS Test ##

+Create a page with 12 equally proportioned container elements, styled however you choose.
+Within each container, vertically center the word “StoryCloud”.
+This should be a responsive page that is usable and readabile on any device.
+The following guidelines are provided:

-1. Create a DIV that has 12 equally proportioned child DIVs that on a mobile device stack on top of each other
+* On a mobile device, these elements should stack on top of each-other and the text should be 20% larger than the other platforms
-2. With in each child DIV, vertically center the word “StoryCloud” and give each DIV a unique background color
-3. For medium sized devices, have the original position and layout of the child DIVs stack to 4 rows of 3
+* On medium-sized devices, have the containers stack to 4 rows of 3
+* On large-sized devices:
-4. For large sized devices, have the next state for the child DIVs be 6 rows of 2
+  * Have the containers stack to 6 rows of 2
-5. For large sized devices, on hover of a child DIV, create a transition to change the background color and font style to one of your choice
+  * When the user hovers over a container, create a transition to change the background color and font style to one of your choice
-6. Create row above the existing DIVs that is full width of the parent container.
-In this row create a Checkbox
-7. Using this check box, on check, add a class to the container with the 12 child DIVs that makes each of their background colors white and text purple.
-You should be able to toggle between states using this checkbox

-#### CSS Bonus ####
+* Add a checkbox toggle that when checked makes each of the containers' background color light-gray and text maroon (and when unchecked returns each style to its original state)
+  * We ask that you do this without using JavaScript (this is a CSS test, after all)

+Visually, these are some pretty vanilla requirements, so feel free to make it pretty.
+Here's some suggestions to help spice it up:
-1. Implement a hierarchal page entrance animation for each of the 12 DIVs.
+* Implement a hierarchal page entrance animation for each container
-2. Implement a Material Design Slidenav that is locked at 700px, but not at a lower window width.
-You should be able to toggle it on and off however at < 700px.
+* Leverage Angular's Material Design library

+## Bonus ##
+Integrate the two challenges using a Material Design Slidenav that enables the viewer to select the challenge to view.
+It should be locked at 150px on large screens but expandable on small and medium devices.